GabrielWelvaert/TheGabebook/README.md

 # TheGabebook
-TheGabebook: A clone of an early facebook build that I created to practice my web-development skills
+TheGabebook: A clone of an early facebook build that I created to practice my web-development skills.
+This project is a WIP.